 • Neglect of personal and professional responsibilities

-When taken in medically appropriate doses, benzodiazepines are effective treatments for anxiety and sleep disorders, causing minimal side effects.
-However, consistent misuse causes the body to adapt, leading to addiction and, eventually, physical dependency.
-This greatly increases the chance of accidental overdose.
+However, consistent misuse causes the body to adapt, leading to tolerance, increased use, addiction, and, eventually, physical dependency.
+This dramatically increases the chance of accidental overdose.
 When taken in high doses, toxicity could occur.

-Withdrawal from benzodiazepines can include the following symptoms:
+Withdrawal from benzodiazepines can include the following symptoms

 • Heart palpitations